polkadot-fellows/runtimes/pallets/rc-migrator/src/accounts.md

 - assets, contracts, nfts, uniques, revive (//): Not relevant for RC and AH runtimes.

-### XCM "Checking Account" and DOT/KSM Total Issuance tracking
+### XCM "Checking Account" and DOT/KSM Total Issuance Tracking

 The Relay Chain is currently the "native location" of DOT/KSM, and it is responsible for keeping track of the token's **total issuance** (across the entire ecosystem).